-Over 8 weeks between June and July 2020, 5 leading arts activists will share their practices through masterclasses and provocations, while our project partners - mental health professionals Pure Potential Scotland - provide group resilience training and individual counselling.
+Over 8 weeks between June and July 2020, 5 leading arts activists shared their practices through masterclasses and provocations, while our project partners - mental health professionals Pure Potential Scotland - provided group resilience training and individual counselling.
 The project is committed to supporting young people who are most in need, providing them with creative strategies to build their personal wellbeing, focused around the Five Ways to Wellbeing:

 Connect, Be Active, Keep Learning, Take Notice, Give.

-As well as sharing their work in their communities, this new digital community of young creatives will share and support each other's work, some of which will be publicly exhibited in a digital medium in August, to celebrate the project.
+As well as sharing their work in their communities, this new digital community of young creatives shared and supported each other's work, some of which can be seen at quaranteen.scot

 Participation is free to all.